 Love a hearty, healthy, salad that's bursting with bright, fresh flavor?
 This Chopped Mediterranean Farro Salad is a meal on its own or a great side!

-I’m excited to share this Chopped Mediterranean Farro Salad with you and hope you’re going to love it as much as we do.
-It’s loaded with fresh, healthy veggies and whole grains and can be enjoyed as a fabulous vegetarian meal or as a wonderful side for grilled, roasted or pan-seared entrees.
+We're crazy about this Chopped Mediterranean Farro Salad and think you're going to love it too!
+It's loaded with fresh, healthy veggies and whole grains and can be enjoyed as a fabulous vegetarian meal or as a wonderful side for grilled, roasted or pan-seared entrees.

 This salad would also be wonderful for potlucks, picnics, parties... any type of get-together with family, friends, neighbors, co-workers, etc. I don't know about you, but I LOVE to see a fresh, delicious salad at a potluck or picnic in the midst of the array of high-carb, high-calorie, generally not-super-healthy options.